Dyzanx/angular-portfolio/README.md

 ## API

-Download the API from my github, enter in the folder an run the command npm start to launch it :)
+Download the API from my github, enter in the folder an run the command npm start to launch it here id the link https://github.com/andresh4567/API-proyecto-angular :)